15 Best Email Marketing Programs (A Full Review)

 The fastest way to damage your deliverability is to have recipients mark your emails as spam.
 To avoid this, make sure your content is always relevant and valuable to the person receiving it.
 Even in cold outreach, personalization and targeting are key.
 Always provide a clear and easy-to-find unsubscribe option in every email.
 It’s much better to lose a subscriber than to get a spam complaint.
 For permission-based lists, using a double opt-in method where users confirm their subscription is a great way to build a list of genuinely interested contacts.

-Handle Your Bounce Rate
+How to Lower Your Bounce Rate

 A "bounce" happens when an email can't be delivered to a recipient's address.
 A high bounce rate is a major red flag for ISPs and can quickly damage your sender reputation.
 It’s important to monitor your bounce rate and understand why emails are failing.
 Hard bounces mean the email address is invalid or doesn't exist and should be removed immediately.
 Soft bounces are temporary issues, but if an address consistently soft-bounces, it should also be removed.
 Keeping a close eye on this metric is critical for maintaining a healthy sending environment.